Last updated on March 16th, 2022 at 11:03 pm

-If you’re looking for an epic Tanzania itinerary?
-Then you’ve come to the right place.
+If you’re looking for an epic Tanzania itinerary, then you’ve come to the right place.
+I LOVE Tanzania.

-For me it has everything you could want – amazing safaris, beautiful scenery, stunning beaches, lots of culture, great food, fun nightlife and lots of things to do!
+For me, Tanzania has everything you could want – amazing safaris, beautiful scenery, stunning beaches, lots of culture, great food, fun nightlife and lots of things to do!
 Tanzania is always an adventure and a Tanzania safari should be top of everyone’s Africa bucket list.

-My ideal Tanzania itinerary would start up north around Arusha or Moshi (flying into Kilimanjaro International Airport) and then end down on the beaches of Zanzibar (flying out of either Abeid Amani Karume International Airport in Zanzibar or Julius Nyerere International Airport in Dar es Salaam).
+My ideal Tanzania itinerary would start up north around Arusha or Moshi and then end down on the beaches of Zanzibar.
 You could do it in reverse, although ending on the beaches makes more sense to me!

-To see all of the ‘highlights’ on the itinerary below you would need at least 2 weeks, maybe a few more days if you can stretch to it.
+To see all of the ‘highlights’ on the itinerary below you would need at least 2 – 3 weeks.
 If you also wanted to climb Kilimanjaro you’d be looking at 3+ weeks.

 This list isn’t exhaustive and Tanzania is huge so you could easily spend 4 – 6 weeks or more (a Tanzania visa usually lasts for 90 days) in the country and visit a lot more places than I have listed here, but this itinerary is a good place to start to help you maximise your time in Tanzania.

-The Ultimate Tanzania Travel Itinerary (Plus Things To See & Do)
+An Awesome Tanzania Itinerary (Plus Map, Tips & Things To Do)

 - Arusha: 1 – 2 Days